songWreng/MatlabDrawNiceGraph/README.md

 # MatlabDrawNiceGraph
-draw more beautiful graphics by using Matlab
+draw more beautiful graphics by using Matlabs